irobertson/annotation-constraints/README.md

 ## Writing your own constraint

-1. Create an annotation and add `@Constraint` to it.
+1. Create an annotation and add `@Constraint(verifiedBy = ...)` to it.
-1. Implement a `Verifier` for your new constraint.
+1. Implement the `Verifier` for your new constraint.
-1. To register your new `Verifier` with annotation-constraints, create a text file named `com.overstock.constraint.verifier.Verifier` under `META-INF/services/` with the fully-qualified binary class name of your verifier in it.
-(See the JavaDoc for `com.overstock.constraint.verifier.Verifier` for more details.)
+(See com.overstock.constraint.verifier.Verifier JavaDoc for details.)
-1. Make sure `annotation-constraints` and your new `Verifier` class are on the classpath during compilation.
+1. Make sure both `annotation-constraints` and your new `Verifier` class are on the classpath during compilation.

 Note: Custom `Verifier`s cannot be executed in the same compilation unit in which they are declared (which makes sense because they have yet to be compiled).